-The decision as to the merits of embalming is very personal and must lie with the individual although a number of issues should be considered:-
+The decision as to the merits of embalming is very personal and must lie with the individual although a number of issues should be considered:

 There is no evidence that a body poses a threat to the living, except where a death was due to a ‘notifiable disease’.
 However, when a person dies of a ‘notifiable disease’, embalming is not permitted.

-On the other hand, it would seem logical to assume that if a real health risk existed; embalming would be a legal requirement, which it is not.
+On the other hand, it would seem logical to assume that if a real health risk existed, embalming would be a legal requirement, which it is not.

-The British Institute of Embalmers comment as follows:-
+The British Institute of Embalmers says:

 “The visual characteristics of a badly damaged body may be improved by additional specialised treatment where time is available.
 To be effective, it may be necessary to carry out the treatment over more than 24 hours.
 Effective cosmetic treatment in such cases may also decrease the trauma of sudden death, and the benefit is almost always acknowledged by the bereaved”.